 The Land Pavillion murals for Disney’s Epcot Center in Orlando, Florida

 Stevens loved working in the business, but LA never felt like home.
 Two years before she left California, she bought a house in Soledad Canyon north of the city – sharing a canyon hilltop with Steve Martin’s Working Wildlife (animal actors).
 Tippy Hedron’s Shambala Reserve occupied the river canyon below.
 While she was there, Laurie reveled in life surrounded by wild animals and her own experiences with the animals and trainers.
 She has many unusual stories to tell of that time!
 Waking up in the morning was not by alarm clock, but instead by the melodic crescendo of wild animals awakening at first light – first the cougars huffing, then the lions roaring and the wolves howling.
 She began to understand that home for her meant a more primal place than Los Angeles, CA.

-One snowy Januaryin the early ’80’s, while attending a painting workshop at a dude ranch near Augusta, MT., Laurie and soon to be husband Tom fell in love with the area and bought a beautiful property there on the rushing Dearborn River.
-The subsequent move to that majestic, wild mountain place, just an hour’s horseback ride from the Scapegoat Wilderness, was something they never regretted.
+One snowy Januaryin the early ’80’s, while attending a painting workshop at a dude ranch near Augusta, MT., Laurie fell in love with the area and bought a beautiful property there on the rushing Dearborn River.
+The subsequent move to that majestic, wild mountain place, just an hour’s horseback ride from the Scapegoat Wilderness, was something she never regretted.

-Steamboat Mountain, the view from our home on the Dearborn river out of Augusta, Montana
+Steamboat Mountain, the view from home on the Dearborn river out of Augusta, Montana

 For some years, Stevens’ attention turned to other things; the raising of her two girls; the necessary running of ranch, house and studio building projects; and the development of a unique business in Augusta, MT., Latigo & Lace – a gallery of fine art and Montana handcrafts, started by Laurie and five other Augusta women.
 Painting was always on her mind though, and as the girls grew older, she got out her brushes again.
 This time her focus was to paint the life and people of the western plains.